The Lost Boys: Novelization

 Due to his past fantasy novels and horror short stories, Craig Shaw Gardner was given a copy of the script and asked to write a novelization to accompany the film's release.
-At the time, Gardner was, like the Frog Brothers, managing a comic book store as well as writing.
+At the time, Gardner was, like the Frog brothers, managing a comic-book store, as well as writing.

-The novelization was released in paperback by Berkley Publishing and is 220 pages long.
+The novelization released in paperback by Berkley Publishing is 220 pages long.
 It includes several scenes later dropped from the film, such as Michael working as a trash collector for money to buy his leather jacket.
 It expands the roles of the opposing gang, the Surf Nazis, who were seen as nameless victims of the vampires in the film.
-It also includes several tidbits of vampire lore, such as not being able to cross running water and salt sticking to their forms.
+It includes several tidbits of vampire lore, such as not being able to cross running water and salt sticking to their forms.

 Comic books

-David makes a reappearance in the 2008 comic book series Lost Boys: Reign of Frogs, which serves as a sequel to the first film and a prequel to Lost Boys: The Tribe.
+David made a reappearance in the 2008 comic-book series Lost Boys: Reign of Frogs, which serves as a sequel to the first film and a prequel to Lost Boys: The Tribe.

-In October 2016, Vertigo released a comic book miniseries, The Lost Boys, where Michael, Sam, and the Frog Brothers must protect Star from her sisters, the Blood Belles.
+In October 2016, Vertigo released a comic-book miniseries, The Lost Boys, wherein Michael, Sam, and the Frog brothers must protect Star from her sisters, the Blood Belles.